Gray, black, tan, white, cream, sable, red, and brown

 Personality traits aren’t dependent on the sex of each pup, and you might find yourself bonding with a pup of the opposite sex than what you wanted!
 The best thing to do is to meet the puppies first and choose one based on your interactions with them rather than if they’re a male or female Husky Terrier Mix.

 Any hormonal behaviors you might be worried about will be reduced or removed upon neutering or spaying at the appropriate age.
-This is always a good thing to consider with a hybrid pup that you don’t intend breeding from.
+This is always a good thing to consider with a hybrid pup that you don’t intend to breed from.

 Hopefully, now you’re armed with all the facts about the cute and characterful Husky Jack.
 They’re not the best-known hybrid breed, but they do have so much going for them.
 Their loyalty, zest for life, and overall energetic natures can make them the perfect addition to some families.